janripke/snapsnare/README.md

 snapsnare
 =

-snapsnare, this project, the platform where musicians meet and share their compositions.
+snapsnare, this project, the platform where musicians meet, share and create their compositions.

+Table of contents:

+* Remarks
+* Getting started
+  * general installation
+  * development installation

-# Installation
+# Remarks
 snapsnare currently supports Python 3.5 and higher.

+# Getting started
+snapsnare consists of 2 parts, a flask web application and a postgresql database.
+When you want to use snapsnare it is recommended that you following the instructions described in the general installation section.

+## General installation

 ## Install from github
 ```